 When J6/J80 are impacted or ZNY volume or departure delays are a concern, utilize SYR J29 through ZOB.
 ZOB is usually amenable.
 If J48 or J75 are impacted, swap to the route used by ZNY, if available.
 This has little impact on ZBW.
-If J75/J48 are both unusable, HTO J121 may be utilized.
+If J75/J48 are both unusable, HTO J121 may be utilized after coordination with ZDC.